Grand Forks Border Bruins

 The Grand Forks Border Bruins are a junior ice hockey team based in Grand Forks, British Columbia, Canada.
 They are members of the Neil Murdoch Division of the Kootenay Conference of the Kootenay International Junior Hockey League (KIJHL).
 They play their home games at the Jack Goddard Memorial Arena.

 History

-Of the five original teams that joined the KIJHL in 1969, the Grand Forks Border Bruins are the only team that has been a member since the beginning 49 years ago.
-They paid their membership dues, for both LOA, therefore still had a vote and were in good standing.
+The Border Bruins joined the KIJHL in 1969.

-The 2015-16 KIJHL season marked the first time the Border Bruins made the playoffs in 18 seasons, defeating the Castlegar Rebels 4-2 in the Division Semifinals.
+Since 2021, the Border Bruins have been owned by Mark Szynkaruk, a local physician in the community of Grand Forks.

-As of June 1st, 2021 the Grand Forks Border Bruins transferred ownership entering into private enterprise.
-They are currently owned and operated by Dr. Mark Szynkaruk a local physician in the community of Grand Forks B.C.
+On April 28, 2025, the Border Bruins became the first team in KIJHL history to win the Presidents Cup, Kootenay Conference, Teck Cup, and Mowat Cup in a single playoff run after a 9–6 victory over the Ridge Meadows Flames.